aesopturtle/MyNoSQL/README.md

 # MyNoSQL
+In general, NoSQL is by no means to replace SQL.
+However, in some circumstances, we may need to dump the whole SQL data into NoSQL.
-This node script simply reads data from MySQL tables and writes them to MongoDB collections.
+This node script just does that.
+It simply reads data from MySQL tables and writes them to MongoDB collections.
 The input can be in the form of the followings:
 * String of a source table name.
   For example,